 If a person is injured or killed at a sporting event or music concert, it would be wise to consult with a qualified personal injury lawyer regarding your rights to recovery.
 It is imperative to immediately put together a timeline and retain evidence that answers important questions such as to what was the exact cause of injury, what occurred just before and after the injury, when did the injury occur, who witnessed the incident, who was the venue owner, organizer, etc. If these items are not quickly memorialized while memories are fresh and evidence is still available, it will be difficult to establish these facts later on.
 Evidence that is captured on camera may be lost or destroyed if not immediately obtained.

 The personal injury lawyer evaluating your claim will also need to know the types of injuries sustained, what treatment has already been provided, what future treatment will be required and the prognosis of recovery.

-The Law Offices of Edward A. Smith would be happy to provide a free no obligation consultation regarding this type of personal injury claim.
+The Edward A Smith Law Offices would be happy to provide a free no obligation consultation regarding this type of personal injury claim.
 Our California law practice was established in 1982.
 Since then we have successfully resolved many personal injury claims.
 On a yearly basis we continue to obtain multiple million dollar settlements for our clients.
 We can be reached via telephone (916) 921-6400 or (800) 404-5400 or via our website.
 You can see what our clients are saying about us on Facebook, Yelp or AVVO.